Skip to the content

 Guidance for Chinese and non-Chinese passport holders

-Chinese passport holders will be liable to pay import tax and duties. if the value of the shipment exceeds CNY 5000.
+Chinese passport holders will be liable to pay import tax and duties if the value of the shipment exceeds CNY 5,000.

 Guidance for Chinese passport holders’ overseas visa validity less than 1-year guideline

 Chinese passport holders with overseas visas valid for less than one year will not be allowed to send any furniture back to China.
+Shipment value exceeding CNY 5,000 will be subject to import tax and duty.

-Guidance for Chinese passport holders’ overseas tourist visas are as follows
+Guidance for Chinese passport holders’ overseas short-term visas (allowed to stay for less than 3 months) is as follows

-Guidance for Hong Kong, Macau and Taiwan passport holders with a mainland travel permit and no residence permit valid for 5 years or longer
+Guidance for Hong Kong, Macau, and Taiwan passport holders with a mainland travel permit and no residence permit valid for 5 years or longer

-Residents from Hong Kong, Macau and Taiwan with a mainland travel permit but no residence permit valid for more than 5 years must pay import tax and duties if the value of their shipment exceeds CNY 2,000.
+Residents from Hong Kong, Macau, and Taiwan with a mainland travel permit but no residence permit valid for more than 5 years must pay import tax and duties if the value of their shipment exceeds CNY 2,000.
 Also, these permit holders cannot ship furniture into China as they can only import a maximum of 2 cubic meters.

-Guidance for non-Chinese passport holders in possession of a Chinese Visa which is valid for LESS than 1 year
+Guidance for Non-Chinese passport holders in possession of a Chinese Visa which is valid for LESS than 1 year

-Guidance for non-Chinese passport holders in possession of a Chinese Visa which is valid for 1 year or MORE
+Guidance for Non-Chinese passport holders in possession of a Chinese Visa which is valid for 1 year or MORE

-Non-Chinese passport holders in possession of a Chinese Visa which is valid for 1 year or MORE will be entitled to duty free entry if in possession of a work or residence permit, excluding any new item and books.
-The total value of the shipment will include all accompanied and unaccompanied items.
-The Chinese Custom Authorities may need to examine your original documentation, such as your original passport, Chinese ID, work/resident permit.
+Non-Chinese passport holders in possession of a Chinese Visa which is valid for 1 year or MORE, in possession of a work or residence permit, and is the first time to send personal effects to mainland China will be entitled to duty-free entry, but subject to customs, excluding any new item and books, and single items value at more than CNY 5,000.
+The Chinese Custom Authorities need to examine your original documentation, such as your original passport, Chinese ID, and work/resident permit.
 In such an event, you will be informed what documents are needed by our Seven Seas Worldwide (Guangzhou Office).

 Prohibited goods